 - Within the past six months, have you experienced any symptoms of abdominal aortic aneurysm?
 Experiencing any symptoms of the past six months may be a sign of a more serious condition.
 This, in turn, could be cause for additional consideration of your application.

 - Do you have any other medical conditions?
 If you have any other medical conditions – especially more serious conditions such as diabetes or coronary artery disease – it can place you in a higher risk category for a life insurance policy.

 - Are you a smoker?
 Being a smoker can put you at a higher risk for life insurance in general but you can get life insurance for smokers.
 However, in conjunction with an abdominal aortic aneurysm, this could lead to a severe substandard policy rating, or even a decline, depending on the other pertinent factors of your case.

 Also, it is possible that the insurance carrier may want to view additional information about your health via your medical records.
-They may obtain these from your primary care physician, a specialist that you see for your abdominal aneurysm or both.
+They may obtain these from your primary care physician if you give them permission.